 How can I join the register?

-You will need to complete a housing assessment form and provide evidence to support your application.
-Further details are within the Housing assessment form.
+You may wish to try the Kent Homechoice Pre-assessment Tool to help you to decide if joining the housing register is right for you.
+To make an application you must complete a housing assessment form and provide evidence to support your application.
+Further details are within the form.